Oron-Paz/MusicBar/README.md

 # MusicBar

-A minimal macOS menu bar app that shows what's playing in Spotify or Apple Music.
+A minimal macOS menu bar app that shows what's playing in Spotify.

 - Lives in the menu bar — no Dock icon
 - Click the icon to see album art, track info, and playback controls
-- Supports Spotify and Apple Music (auto-detects whichever is playing)
 - Launches automatically at login

 ---